belugabehr/springdn/README.md

         # storage group.
 All volumes allocated to this storage group should be mounted
         # as a sub-directory.
 This directory must exist be writeable by SpringDN.
         directory: "/data"

+        # The percent amount of space on each volume to reserve for other applications
+        reserved: 0.20
   dfs:
     # List of HDFS NameNodes
     # Must be proper URI with 'hdfs' scheme